ebrahim-elgaml/sample-rails5/README.md

 * Database: Mongoid

-* Run test: bundle exec rspec
+* Run specs: bundle exec rspec

 * Api only so no view.